HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

   sql_file=""
 ) }}

-The size of retrieved Images is almost double the size of retrieved JavaScript in the 90th percentile, so the “old” pattern is still there.
+The size of retrieved Images is almost double the size of retrieved JavaScript in the 90th percentile, so the "old" pattern is still there.
 This leads us to the conclusion that sites are loading fewer images but slightly heavier and, in general, more JavaScript, which is not a good trend since that leads to the need for more processing power and can exclude users with aging devices from accessing sites.

 For further information, refer to:
 - The WSGs 1.0 - SC 3.1 and 4.9.